 Citrus flavor notes are widely known to enhance seafood.
 For example, lemon and lime go well with fish and shrimp.
-Lemongrass provides much of the flavor of sour citrus fruits without the acidity.
-Use lemongrass to stuff a whole fish, or as one of the ingredients in a shrimp stir-fry.
+Lemongrass provides much of the flavor of sour citrus fruits without acidity.
+Use lemongrass to stuff a whole fish or as one of the ingredients in a shrimp stir-fry.
 Lemongrass complements other shellfish like mussels.

 In Southeast Asian food

 Along with galangal, lemongrass is one of the staple ingredients in Thai cuisine.
 You will see lemongrass used in curries and a variety of stir-fried dishes.
 It plays crucial roles in the flavor profiles of several popular Thai dishes like tom yum soup and satays.
-Lemongrass stalks are sometimes used as skewers for satays.
+Lemongrass stalks are sometimes used as skewers for stays.